kevinskim93/hungr-ai/README.md

   - View and manage your saved restaurants
   - Track your food craving history
   - Filter recommendations based on your preferences
+  - Semi-persistent profiles for anonymous users using local storage

 - **User Interface**
   - Clean, minimalist design with intuitive navigation